 - 1/4 cup dark chocolate chips, chopped

-- 1. Preheat the oven to 400 degrees F and grease a standard muffin tin.
+- Preheat the oven to 400 degrees F and grease a standard muffin tin.
 Set aside.

-- Add the banana, eggs, milk, peanut butter, and vanilla to a medium bowl.
-Stir well.
+- Add the banana, eggs, milk, peanut butter, and vanilla and stir well.

-- Bake for 18-20 minutes or until a cake tester inserted into the center comes out cleanly and the edges are golden brown.
+- Bake for 16-20 minutes or until a cake tester inserted into the center comes out cleanly and the edges are golden brown.
 Let cool for about 5 minutes in the pan, then run a paring knife around the edges to help remove the muffins.
 Cool on a wire rack.

 Store in an airtight container in the fridge for up to 5 days.